Experts analyse runners and riders for play-off place, including Blades and rivals

 What are the biggest concerns?
 Gary Rowett and his players have been playing down talk of any play-off ambitions but they will know as do the supporters they want to gatecrash them.
 As the season gets closer and closer to drawing to a close, if the Lions are close or in the top six, I fear pressure may get to the players - which would most likely be self inflicted by themselves but it shows how much they care I guess.

 Who’s your predicted top six?
-Fulham, Bournemouth, Luton, Huddersfield, Blackburn Rovers and Millwall (hopefully).
+Fulham, Bournemouth, Luton, Huddersfield, Blackburn Rovers and Millwall.